TRAVEL GUIDE TO BRYSON CITY AND THE GREAT SMOKY MOUNTAINS

 • Click thumbnail images to enlarge.

-There are picnic tables, restroom, covered pavillion and handicap fishing pier at this location.
+There are picnic tables, restroom, covered pavillion, handicapped accessible ramp and fishing pier at this location.

 Cable Cove – From Bryson City take US/74 West to NC 28 N (right turn ttowards Robbinsville).
 Continue on approximately 20 miles (8.2 past the 143 turnoff).
 Turn right onto SR 1287 (Cable Cove).
 Go 1.5 miles to the end of the road.